 Ruby on Rails is a web framework heavy on conventions over configuration.
-All else equal we should try to follow Rails convention.
+All else equal, we should try to follow Rails convention.
 We are currently on version 5.2.3, due for an upgrade to 6.x.x.

 current_user.
-A page is edge-cached through our CDN Fastly if the controller contains this line for the relevant action...
+A page is edge-cached through our CDN (Fastly) if the controller contains this line for the relevant action:

 <%= cache ... %>, this is code affected in production by caching.

-The biggest element of technical debt in our app are mostly on the frontend.
-We use both "old" (in the assets folder) and "new" (in the
+The most widespread elements of technical debt in this application reside on the frontend.
+We use both the "old" approach (files in the

-The home feed is based on a combination of collective recent posts that are cached and delivered the same to everyone in the HTML, and additional articles fetched from an Algolia index after page load.
+The home feed is based on a combination of recent collective posts that are cached and delivered the same to everyone in the HTML, and additional articles fetched from an Algolia index after page load.
 To determine which posts a user sees, they are ranked based on the user's followed tags, followed users, and relative weights for each tag.
 Additional fetched articles also follow this general pattern.

 Currently, the top post on the home feed, which must have a cover image, is shared among all users.

 Turbolinks, but our approach is more lightweight.
-The library is modified to work specifically with the Rails app, and does not swap the nav bar or footer when a page is changed.
-The code for this functionality can be found in
+The library is modified to work specifically with this Rails app and does not swap out reused elements like the navigation bar or the footer.
+The code for this functionality is viewable in

 initPreview(); window.InstantClick.on('change', initPreview);